(2023) No BS Tips On How To Edit a Podcast

 2) Cut Out Filler Words And Mouth Sounds

-Prior to editing your podcast, we recommend cleaning up your audio files with Cleanvoice.
+Prior to editing your podcast, we recommend cleaning up your audio files with an AI podcast audio editor like Cleanvoice.
 Just upload them to the Cleanvoice web app, run the program, and go about your day—we'll let you know when your files are ready!

 Cleanvoice has been trained to recognize and remove: